MaddieGillis/regex-tutorial/Develop/gist-template.md

 Bracket expressions are a list of characters or character classes that are in brackets.
 In our code case we are looking for a-f and 0-9 so our bracket expression is `[a-f0-9]`.

 ### Greedy and Lazy Match
+Greedy matching is when the search is trying to match as many characters as possible, while lazy matching is trying to match to as little as possible.
+In our case we are using greedy matching, as we want to match as much to the hex code as possible.

 ## Author